Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 OneFlow build up Wide & Deep Learning (WDL) network based on HugeCTR.

 OneFlow-WDL network supports model parallelism and sparse gradient update.
-It can support over 400 million vocabularies size of lookup table in a TitanV 12G * 8 server, at the same time has the same performace with small vocabularies size table.
+It can support over 400 million vocab size of lookup table in a TitanV 12G * 8 server, at the same time has the same performace with small vocab size table.

 The purpose of this document is to introduce how to use OneFlow-WDL to train network and present the testing results of OneFlow-WDL.